 Make this call this with caution.
 All costatements and cofunctions will be initialized.
-See Section 7.2 for more information about calling GLOBAL_INIT().
+See "Calling \GLOBAL\INIT()" on page 91 for more information.

-4.21 Libraries
+4.22 Libraries

 Dynamic C includes many libraries-files of useful functions in source code form.
-They are located in the \LIB directory where Dynamic C was installed.
+They are located in the LIB subdirectory where Dynamic C was installed.
 The default library file extension is .LIB.
 Dynamic C uses functions and data from library files and compiles them with an application program that is then downloaded to a controller or saved to a .bin file.

 An application program (the default file extension is .c) consists of a source code file that contains a main function (called main) and usually other user-defined functions.
 Any additional source files are considered to be libraries (though they may have a .c extension) and are treated as such.
-The minimum application program is one source file, containing only:
+The minimum application program is one source file, containing only main(){ }